darpan-b/Detecting-Quantum-Graphs/README.md

 The command to run the program is:
 `python "detecting_quantum_graphs.py"`.

-For reporting any bugs / issues, reader can mail them to [dbhattacharya170803@gmail.com](mailto:dbhattacharya170803@gmail.com).
+For any queries or for reporting any bugs / issues, reader can mail at [dbhattacharya170803@gmail.com](mailto:dbhattacharya170803@gmail.com).

 ### References
 [CG 22] L. S. Chandran and R. Gajjala.
 Perfect matchings and quantum physics: Progress on Krenn’s Conjecture, 2022.